Jiajiang Fragrant-Hot Fermented Tofu (Fermented Bean Curd, Furu)

-We are proud to introduce to the U.S. Sichuan's most storied brand of furu, Jiajiang, which was founded in 1861.
+We are proud to introduce to the U.S. Sichuan's most storied brand of furu, Jiajiang, which was founded in 1861 and has the status of Sichuan Intangible Cultural Heritage.
 Jiajiang refers to Jiajiang County, which is part of greater Leshan City in central Sichuan.
-Having stood the test of time, Jiajiang Furu is now a Sichuan Famous Brand.

 Furu is widely made in China, and each region has its own method and ingredients.
 As seen in Jiajiang's promotional video below, they begin by stone-grinding soybeans to make tofu, cutting the tofu into small cubes, inoculating it with microbes, and leaving it to grow a snowy-white mold covering in a precisely controlled environment.
 This is the process of protein decomposition and conversion into amino acids.